-Always ensure when submitting a ticket that you provide all details.
+Always ensure when submitting a ticket that you provide all relevant details.

-A full explanation of what it is happening.
-The more details provided, the quicker the resolution.
+i.e. A full explanation of what it is happening, a particular order number is relevant.
+The more details provided, the quicker we can resolve your problem.

 To resolve cases that involve complex scenarios, we may need to gather more information.